Introduction

 You'll need to wait for your deposit to be confirmed by your wallet.
 Once it's confirmed, you'll automatically validate transactions on the EOS network.
 You'll be rewarded with EOS for these validations.

-There are transaction and staking pool fees you need to consider.
-There might also be a waiting period before you start earning rewards.
-The staking pool will need to generate blocks, and this might take some time.
+There are transaction and staking pool fees you need to take into account.
+Additionally, there may be a waiting period before you begin earning rewards.
+The staking pool will need to generate blocks, and this process can take some time.

-EOS (EOS) is presently priced at US$3.7 with a 24-hour trading volume of US$129.37M.
-The market cap of EOS stands at US$1.2B, with 1.52B EOS in circulation.
-For those interested in buying or trading EOS, YouHodler offers ways to do so safely and efficiently
+EOS (EOS) is currently priced at US$3,7 with a 24-hour trading volume of US$129,37M.
+The market cap of EOS stands at US$1,2B, with 1,52B EOS in circulation.
+For those looking to buy or trade EOS, YouHodler offers avenues to do so securely and efficiently

 - Circulating supply